 Many of his popular works became classics.
 At this level Bell wrote books which included Men of Mathematics (1937) and Mathematics, Queen and Servant of Science (1951).

 A Broadbent, see , described Bell and his writing in the following way:-

-Bell did not confine his writing to mathematics and he also wrote sixteen science fiction novels under the name John Taine :-
+Bell did not confine his writing to mathematics and he also published sixteen science fiction novels under the name John Taine :-

-Finally we should mention another of Bell's interests.
+Finally we should mention Bell's other interests.
 He wrote several volumes of poetry, and perhaps this was his greatest love, but he never received any real recognition for it.
 He tried repeatedly to get them published with little success.
 Two volumes of poetry, Recreations and The Singer he published at his own expense.
 He also loved painting, gardening and raising cats :-

 Article by: J J O'Connor and E F Robertson